Azure/AzureML-Modules/specs/module-spec-definition.md

 #### Namespace

 Namespace is used to avoid naming conflicts of modules created by different teams or organizations.
 It is recommended to follow below specification.
-If namespace is not specified in spec, aml workspace name will be used as default value.
+If namespace is not specified in spec, AzureML workspace name will be used as default value.

 ```
 $ORGANIZATION_NAME/$MODULE_PATH